mmikkel/Reasons-Craft/README.md

 _Supercharge your field layouts with conditionals._

+Inspired by the Advanced Custom Fields plugin for WordPress, Reasons adds simple conditionals to field layouts – making it possible to hide or display fields on the fly, as content is being edited.
+This makes it fun and easy to create flexible, dynamic and usable field layouts in Craft CMS.

 **New: Reasons now works for _all native element types_, in Live Preview and element editor modals!**

 ![Using a Lightswitch to toggle between two different fields](http://g.recordit.co/nYxQIkpK0j.gif)

-**What does Reasons do?**

-Reasons adds simple conditionals to field layouts, making it possible to hide or display fields on the fly as content is being edited.
-This makes it fun and easy to create flexible, dynamic and usable field layouts in Craft CMS.

-Reasons is inspired by the conditionals in Advanced Custom Fields (ACF) for WordPress.

 ![Setting up conditionals using the built-in field layout designer](http://g.recordit.co/R7Ti1xpL9Q.gif)